Surveying Technology Program Recommended Sequence of Courses

 It is important that students who are completing an Associate Degree and desire to transfer to a four-year institution meet with a counselor to plan their lower division coursework.
 While many majors at SRJC are intended to align with lower division major preparation required by California public universities, specific lower-division major requirements vary among individual campuses.
 See a counselor, visit the Transfer Center and ASSIST websites to review transfer preparation guides for specific schools and majors.

-Surveying Technology Program Courses Flowchart
+Surveying Technology Program Courses Flowchart (will be updated soon)

 Program Student Learning Outcomes